 Do your kids keep asking for those yogurt drinks at the store but find yourself saying “no” because dairy isn’t something they can have?
-I’ve got you covered with these Dairy Free Homemade Yogurt Drinks!
+I’ve got you covered with these Dairy-Free Homemade Yogurt Drinks!

-- ½ cup (120 ml) canned coconut milk, chilled
+- ½ cup canned coconut milk, chilled

-- 2 cups (475 ml) unsweetened vanilla almond milk*
+- 2 cups unsweetened vanilla almond milk

-- 1 cup (145 g) chopped fruit
+- 1 cup chopped fruit

-- When ready to make the drinks, place all ingredients in a blender and blend on medium-low until everything is smooth and evenly combined.
+Place all ingredients in a blender and blend on medium-low until everything is smooth and evenly combined.